 Your Pregnancy at Week 8by Your Baby Club

 Did you know that the Old Wives suggest that a faster beating heart is a sign you may be having a baby girl!
-Either way, your baby’s heart is beating twice as fast as yours and is currently drumming away at around 140-170 beats per minute.
+Either way, your baby’s heart is beating twice as fast as yours and is currently drumming away at around 150-170 beats per minute.
 Later in pregnancy, this will drop to between 110-160bpm.
-However, at the moment the growth of arms, legs (which are developing at a rapid rate) takes lots of energy and their tiny heart is working hard to get everything in place.
+However, at the moment growing head, arm and leg buds (which are developing at a rapid rate) take lots of energy, and their tiny heart is working hard to get everything in place.

 Your First Scan

 Most hospitals offer two routine scans (more are arranged if needed).
-Often referred to as a dating scan at your first scan the sonographer will give you an estimated date of delivery (EDD).
-At this appointment, you can also choose to have Nucha Translucency screening which tests for Down’s Syndrome, Edwards’ syndrome and Patau’s syndrome as well as any other Neural Tube Defects.
+Often referred to as a dating scan, at your first scan the sonographer will give you an estimated date of delivery (EDD).
+At this appointment, you can also choose to have Nuchal Translucency screening which tests for Down’s Syndrome, Edwards’ syndrome and Patau’s syndrome as well as any other Neural Tube Defects.